joshualande/joshualande.github.io/_drafts/2014-02-18-indicies-in-sql.md

 ON recipe_ingredients (ingredient_id, recipe_id, amount)
 ```

-And will create a tablet like
+And will create an index like:

 | index |
 | ----- |
 |   ... |

+Because the index is sorted first by ingredient_id, then by recipe_id,
+and finally by amount, we can easily binary search through our index for
+rows with a particular ingredient id, recipe id, and amount.

-This leads to a natural question, which is in what order to set the index.
+This leads to a natural question.
+When we run a query
+testing multiple rows, in what order should we set the order of the
+columns in the index.
+The rule of thumb

 # Advanced Indexing